NexMirror/Kallithea/docs/installation_win.rst

 - Go to https://bootstrap.pypa.io
 - Right-click on get-pip.py and choose Saves as...
-- Run "python get-pip.py" in the folder where you downloaded get-pip.py (may require admin access).
+- Run "python2 get-pip.py" in the folder where you downloaded get-pip.py (may require admin access).

 .. note::